-- Anchor large appliances, such as water heaters, to walls using straps.
+- Secure large appliances, such as water heaters, to walls using straps.

-- Install ledge barriers on shelves; place heavy items on lower shelves.
+- Install ledge barriers on shelves and place heavy items on lower shelves.

 - Use closed screw-eyes and wire to securely attach pictures and mirrors to the walls.

-- Install latches on drawers and cabinet doors to keep contents from spilling.
+- Install latches on drawers and cabinet doors to keep contents from spilling out.

 The Structure of the House

-- Add anchor bolts or steel plates between your home and its foundation.
+- Anchor bolts or steel plates can be added between your home and the foundation.

-- Brace unreinforced chimneys, masonry and concrete walls and foundations.
+- Consider bracing unreinforced chimneys, masonry, and concrete walls, as well as foundations.